Zunaeed-Imran/PHP_Learn_from_W3_School/README.md

 13.5.
 Function add value by "&"
 - Passing Arguments by Reference
 - in that example we add another argunment using "&"

+14. Indexed Array
+- simple example of Indexed array.
+- first we use count function to count length.
+- than to loop through all array we need to use loop we use for loop.